How To Blend ‘shoppertainment’ And ‘infotainment’ For A Successful Live Shopping Event

 Looking for more tips on how to be a good live shopping host?
 Read our blog.

-Apart from China, livestream shopping is still in experimental stages in most countries.
+Apart from China, livestream shopping is still in the experimental stages in most countries.
 But it is growing fast in popularity (especially since the multiple lockdowns pushed more buyers online) and is starting to be seen as a powerful tool to generate sales.